RefresherTowel/docs/echo/echo_chamber/scripting.md

 **Public methods**
 - `ApplyTheme(_theme)`: Apply a new theme and reapply defaults across windows and panels.
+  - Arguments:
+    - `_theme` `Struct.EchoChamberTheme` Theme instance to apply.
+  - Returns: `Struct.EchoChamberRoot`
+  - Additional details:
+    - If `_theme` is not an `EchoChamberTheme`, the call is ignored.
+    - Reapplies theme defaults to all registered windows and panels.
 - `BeginFrame()`: Snapshot mouse and wheel for this frame.
+  - Arguments: None.
+  - Returns: N/A
+  - Additional details:
+    - Resets per-frame state such as mouse/wheel consumption and overlay queue.
 - `GetDefaultInputContextId()`: Return the default input context id.
+  - Arguments: None.
+  - Returns: `String`
 - `BindCoreInputAction(_action_id, _binding)`: Bind a core Echo Chamber action in the default context.
-Requires an input binding struct built from `EchoChamberInputBinding`.
+  - Arguments:
+    - `_action_id` `String` Action id to bind.
+    - `_binding` `Struct.EchoChamberInputBinding` Binding instance.
+  - Returns: `Struct.EchoChamberRoot`
+  - Additional details:
+    - If the default context or binding is invalid, the call is ignored.
 - `GetInputContext(_id)`: Get an input context by id.
+  - Arguments:
+    - `_id` `String` Context id to look up.
+  - Returns: `Struct.EchoChamberInputContext,Undefined`
 - `CreateInputContext(_id, _parent_id)`: Create or return an input context by id.
-If parent is omitted, it inherits from the default context.
+  - Arguments:
+    - `_id` `String` Context id to create or fetch.
+    - `_parent_id` `String` Optional parent context id (defaults to the root default context when created).
+  - Returns: `Struct.EchoChamberInputContext,Undefined`
+  - Additional details:
+    - If a context already exists, it is returned and the parent is optionally updated.
-- `RemoveInputContext(_id)`: Remove an input context by id (only if unused by any window).
+- `RemoveInputContext(_id)`: Remove an input context by id.
+  - Arguments:
+    - `_id` `String` Context id to remove.
+  - Returns: `Bool`
+  - Additional details:
+    - Returns false if the context is the default or is currently in use by any window.
 - `InputPressed(_action_id, _window)`: Check whether an action is pressed in the active input context.
+  - Arguments:
+    - `_action_id` `String` Action id to check.
+    - `_window` `Struct.EchoChamberWindow` Optional window whose input context should be used.
+  - Returns: `Bool`
+  - Additional details:
+    - If `_window` is omitted, the focused window context is used.
 - `InputDown(_action_id, _window)`: Check whether an action is held in the active input context.
+  - Arguments:
+    - `_action_id` `String` Action id to check.
+    - `_window` `Struct.EchoChamberWindow` Optional window whose input context should be used.
+  - Returns: `Bool`
+  - Additional details:
+    - If `_window` is omitted, the focused window context is used.
 - `InputReleased(_action_id, _window)`: Check whether an action is released in the active input context.
+  - Arguments:
+    - `_action_id` `String` Action id to check.
+    - `_window` `Struct.EchoChamberWindow` Optional window whose input context should be used.
+  - Returns: `Bool`
+  - Additional details:
+    - If `_window` is omitted, the focused window context is used.
 - `AddPanel(_panel)`: Add a top-level panel to the root.
-Requires a panel struct built from `EchoChamberPanel`.
+  - Arguments:
+    - `_panel` `Struct.EchoChamberPanel` Panel instance to attach.
+  - Returns: `Struct.EchoChamberPanel,Undefined`
+  - Additional details:
+    - Assigns ownership to the root and its child panels/controls.
 - `CreateWindow(_id)`: Create and register a floating debug window.
+  - Arguments:
+    - `_id` `Any` Window id.
+  - Returns: `Struct.EchoChamberWindow`
+  - Additional details:
+    - Applies theme defaults and registers the window with this root.
 - `RegisterWindow(_window)`: Register an externally created window instance.
-Requires a window struct built from `EchoChamberWindow`.
+  - Arguments:
+    - `_window` `Struct.EchoChamberWindow` Window instance to register.
+  - Returns: `Struct.EchoChamberWindow,Undefined`
+  - Additional details:
+    - Applies theme defaults, sets the window owner, and assigns ownership for all panels/controls.
 - `FindWindow(_id)`: Find a registered window by id.
+  - Arguments:
+    - `_id` `Any` Window id.
+  - Returns: `Struct.EchoChamberWindow,Undefined`
 - `FindControl(_id)`: Find a control by id across all windows.
+  - Arguments:
+    - `_id` `Any` Control id.
+  - Returns: `Struct.EchoChamberControlBase,Undefined`
 - `DumpUI()`: Dump the current UI tree and focus/overlay state to the debug log.
+  - Arguments: None.
+  - Returns: `Struct.EchoChamberRoot`
+  - Additional details:
+    - Uses `EchoDebugInfo` to output the structure.
 - `RemoveWindow(_window_or_id)`: Remove a registered window and detach its panels/controls.
+  - Arguments:
+    - `_window_or_id` `Struct.EchoChamberWindow,Any` Window instance or id.
+  - Returns: `Bool`
+  - Additional details:
+    - Clears focus, modal, overlays, and mouse capture if they reference the removed window.
 - `BringWindowToFront(_window_or_id)`: Bring a window (or id) to the front of the z-order.
+  - Arguments:
+    - `_window_or_id` `Struct.EchoChamberWindow,Any` Window instance or id.
+  - Returns: N/A
+  - Additional details:
+    - Updates keyboard focus to the brought window.
 - `BringWindowToFrontById(_id)`: Bring a window to the front by id.
+  - Arguments:
+    - `_id` `Any` Window id.
+  - Returns: `Struct.EchoChamberWindow,Undefined`
 - `SendWindowToBack(_window_or_id)`: Send a window (or id) to the back of the z-order.
+  - Arguments:
+    - `_window_or_id` `Struct.EchoChamberWindow,Any` Window instance or id.
+  - Returns: `Bool`
+  - Additional details:
+    - Modal windows stay on top; sending a modal window to back just re-brings it to front.
 - `BringWindowsBack()`: Bring all windows back into view so their title bars remain accessible.
+  - Arguments: None.
+  - Returns: `Struct.EchoChamberRoot`
 - `SetWindowZIndex(_window_or_id, _index)`: Set a window z-order index (0 = back, last = front).
+  - Arguments:
+    - `_window_or_id` `Struct.EchoChamberWindow,Any` Window instance or id.
+    - `_index` `Real` Target z-order index.
+  - Returns: `Bool`
+  - Additional details:
+    - Modal windows are forced to the front index.
 - `SetModalWindow(_window_or_id)`: Set the modal window (blocks input to other windows).
+  - Arguments:
+    - `_window_or_id` `Struct.EchoChamberWindow,Any` Window instance or id, or `undefined` to clear.
+  - Returns: `Bool`
+  - Additional details:
+    - Clears overlays, context menus, and focus that are owned by other windows.
 - `ClearModalWindow()`: Clear the current modal window.
+  - Arguments: None.
+  - Returns: `Bool`
 - `GetModalWindow()`: Get the current modal window (if any).
+  - Arguments: None.
+  - Returns: `Struct.EchoChamberWindow,Undefined`
 - `SetPersistenceFile(_filename)`: Set the INI filename used for saving and loading UI layout state.
+  - Arguments:
+    - `_filename` `String` INI filename (relative or absolute path).
+  - Returns: `Struct.EchoChamberRoot`
 - `SetPersistenceSection(_section)`: Set the INI section prefix used for saving and loading UI layout state.
+  - Arguments:
+    - `_section` `String` INI section prefix.
+  - Returns: `Struct.EchoChamberRoot`
 - `SaveLayout()`: Save window layout, z-order, and panel state to an INI file.
+  - Arguments: None.
+  - Returns: `Bool`
+  - Additional details:
+    - Returns false if the persistence file name is empty.
 - `LoadLayout()`: Load window layout, z-order, and panel state from an INI file.
+  - Arguments: None.
+  - Returns: `Bool`
+  - Additional details:
-Windows and panels must already be created/registered before calling this.
+    - Windows and panels must already be created/registered before calling this.
+    - Returns false if the file does not exist.
 - `SetMouseCapture(_window)`: Capture the mouse for a window interaction (drag/resize).
-Requires a window struct built from `EchoChamberWindow`.
+  - Arguments:
+    - `_window` `Struct.EchoChamberWindow` Window to own mouse capture.
+  - Returns: N/A
+  - Additional details:
+    - Only used internally for drag/resize; you usually don't call this directly.
 - `ClearMouseCapture(_window)`: Release mouse capture if owned by the given window.
-Requires a window struct built from `EchoChamberWindow`.
+  - Arguments:
+    - `_window` `Struct.EchoChamberWindow` Window attempting to release capture.
+  - Returns: N/A
+  - Additional details:
+    - Capture is only cleared if `_window` currently owns it.
 - `RunDesktop()`: Run the managed desktop: capture input, process the active window, draw all windows, then draw overlays and tooltip.
+  - Arguments: None.
+  - Returns: N/A
+  - Additional details:
+    - Call this once per Draw GUI frame to run Echo Chamber.
 - `ConsumeMouse()`: Consume mouse input for all remaining controls this frame.
+  - Arguments: None.
+  - Returns: N/A
 - `ConsumeWheel()`: Consume mouse wheel for all remaining scroll regions.
+  - Arguments: None.
+  - Returns: N/A
 - `DrawScrollArea(_scroll_state, _rect, _content_h, _draw_fn)`: Draw a scrollable clipped region and handle mouse wheel scrolling when hovered.
   - Arguments:
     - `_scroll_state` `Struct.EchoChamberScrollState` Scroll state that stores the current scroll offset.